GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/06.251-260/03.The-Tempter-to-My-Soul/docs.md

 ---
+title: |
-title: 253.
-The Tempter to My Soul
+    253. The Tempter to My Soul - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 253.
+The Tempter to My Soul.
+The tempter to my soul hath said,  "There is no help in God for thee;"  Lord! lift thou up thy servant's head;  My glory, shield, and solace be.
+    keywords:  |
-    keywords: Church Hymnal, The Tempter to My Soul, The tempter to my soul hath said,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The Tempter to My Soul, The tempter to my soul hath said.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 253. THE TEMPTER TO MY SOUL
+####  Church Hymnal 1941,

 ```txt

 1.
 The tempter to my soul hath said,
 "There is no help in God for thee;"